 The exam may show:

 X-rays of the spine are done.
-It is important to have x-rays, because the actual curving of the spine may be worse than what your doctor can see during an exam.
+X-rays are important because the actual curving of the spine may be worse than what your doctor can see during an exam.

 Other tests may include: